Rugby-Ireland ring changes for England Six Nations clash | Sports-Games

 Rugby-Ireland ring changes for England Six Nations clash

-Ireland coach Andy Farrell has made several changes to his team to face England in their final Six Nations match in Dublin on Saturday, with experienced scrumhalf Conor Murray back in the starting lineup alongside skipper Johnny Sexton.
+Ireland coach Andy Farrell has made changes ahead of their final Six Nations match against England in Dublin on Saturday, with experienced scrumhalf Conor Murray back in the starting lineup alongside captain Johnny Sexton.

+Murray, who was on the bench last weekend for Ireland's win over Scotland, has fully recovered from a hamstring injury and replaces Jamison Gibson-Park who was named among the replacements.
+"Conor has another week behind him training-wise, so he's fresh and fit and raring to go.
+He's a big-game player," Farrell told reporters on Thursday.

-Bundee Aki comes in at inside centre with Garry Ringrose injured while Robbie Henshaw is at outside centre in the lineup announced on Thursday.
-Jacob Stockdale is back on the left wing, his first appearance since the Autumn Nations Cup in December, while the front row comprises Dave Kilcoyne, Rob Herring and Tadhg Furlong.
+Bundee Aki comes in at inside centre with Garry Ringrose injured and Robbie Henshaw is at outside centre.
+Jacob Stockdale is back on the left wing, his first appearance since the Autumn Nations Cup in December, replacing James Lowe who did not make the 23-man squad after his performance against Scotland was marred by defensive errors.

+"With James there's a few things that we've talked about over the series, over the Six Nations," Farrell added.
+"He's very young as far as international experience is concerned, he's learned a lot in his time.
+We're looking forward to him progressing in the big games back at Leinster in the coming weeks."

 15. Hugo Keenan (Leinster/UCD) 10 caps 14.
 Keith Earls (Munster/Young Munster) 92 caps